Whilst playrooms, for your children at least, are a place of utter joy, filled with…

-Here are our top five ways for showing kids that sharing is caring:
+Here are our top five ways for showing kids the importance of sharing is caring:

 Very young children find it hard to understand the concepts of sharing and altruism.
 As far as little ones are concerned, they’ve only just learned how to recognise what belongs to them and now they’re expected to give those things away.
 Children can’t really empathise with others until they’re around two or three so there’s no point trying to get them to understand other children’s feelings before then.
 That’s not to say you can’t start young, but rather than trying to explain the benefits of sharing, play simple ‘My Turn, Your Turn’ games so that they don’t react badly when another child takes their things in the future.

 Talking of games, learning through play is a great way to introduce the concepts of sharing to children of all ages.
-Sit siblings (or your child and your other half) down and ask them to play a game where they have to work together or to pass a contentious toy back and forth in order to achieve a pre-agreed goal.
+Sit siblings (or your child and your other half) down and ask them to play a game where they have to work together in order to achieve a goal.
 Not only will this show them that sharing can be fun, it will also help them learn how sharing can benefit everyone.

 When your little one is old enough to understand, it’s important to talk to them about the feelings and emotions involved with sharing and to help them try to see things from someone else’s point of view.
 Rather than telling them off for not wanting to share, ask why they don’t want to and question how it might be making other children feel.
 Make sure you praise them lots when they share of their own accord.